DHTMLX/docs-suite/docs/combobox/api/combobox_input_event.md

 ---
 sidebar_label: input
 title: JavaScript Combo Box - input Event
 description: You can explore the input event of Combo Box in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # input